 ES-Link is an open development of YaMoRC on the s88 bus.
 From that also emerges the name Extended S88 bus.

 Such USB-less modules can have either ES-PGM-Link or ES-OUT-Link connectors.
-Both are Identical and must be connected to a ES-IN-Link module.
+Both are Identical and must be connected to an ES-IN-Link module.

 Finally a module can have ES-IN-Link and as well ES-OUT-Link.
-Such modules can be daisy-chained and provide so called transparent mode.
+Such modules can be daisy-chained and provide so called transparent- or pass-through-mode.

 A 32-input LocoNet feedback module, created by combining YD6016ES and YD6016LN and the ES-Link stick.

 A YD8044 Decoder connected to a YD6016LN for configuration and update purposes.

 Feedback modules often are referred to after the method of how their sensors work.